Your Data Stays on Your Infrastructure

 - Automated daily backups - No manual configuration required

-- Point-in-time recovery - Restore to specific timestamps
+- Point-in-time recovery - Restore to specific timestamps, when available

 - Encrypted backups - All backups encrypted at rest